HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 The metadata includes the ID of the dataset to write, the location to write (selection), the location of data, and the endianess of the daata.
 The selection can be a hyper-slab (subarray) denoted by start position and length along each dimension or a point list (list of points) denoted by the position of each cell selected.

-To allow more efficient searching of records, we palce a copy of all metadata into a single dataset.
+To allow more efficient searching of records, we place a copy of all metadata into a single dataset.
 The dataset storing all metadata is a 1-dimensional fixed-sized dataset of type BYTE (H5T\_STD\_U8LE) refered to as index dataset.
 Similar to a log dataset, it is located in the root group and has special prefix in the name to distinguish it form other datasets.
 We only create the index dataset and write the metadata once when the file is closing for performance consideration.